 There’s plenty of extra heel and toe padding on these and I’ve found that Darn Tough keeps their toe seams perfectly flat.
 Totally unnoticeable and great for a traditional leather hiking boot.
 Overall, these are probably the best socks for hiking.

-Women’s Version: Darn Tough Hiker Micro Crew Cushion Socks
+Women’s Model: Darn Tough Hiker Micro Crew Cushion Socks

 It’s got enough length for any normal hiking footwear.
 Enough padding for any hiker, but it’s not overdone.
 The sock is padded all the way from front to back which I tend to like less than socks which are area-padded.